OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 The following list describes the tags:

 * **Stable and Current** - This is the active version and has the up-to-date protection.
 OutSystems **supports** this version and highly recommends that you install and use this version.
 * **Stable** - You can use this version, but the protection isn't current.
 OutSystems **doesn't support** this version.
-You can build an app, but you get a warning message when you use the app.
+You can build an app, but you get a warning message when you try to build the app.
 * **Stable and Expiring** - This version becomes discontinued in three months.
 OutSystems **doesn't support** this version, but you can build an app with it.
 If you use this version, a warning message displays advising you to update to the most current version before the expiration date.
 Once this version is **discontinued**, you won't be able to build your app with it.
 * **Discontinued** - This plugin version is out of date.
 OutSystems security mechanisms prevent you from creating a new build for your users.
 OutSystems **doesn't support** this version.